match either 'cat' or 'dog'

 Alternation and Grouping

 Many a times, you want to check if the input string matches multiple patterns.
-For example, whether an object's color is green or blue or red.
-In programming terms, you need to perform OR conditional.
+For example, whether a product's color is green or blue or red.
 This chapter will show how to use alternation for such cases.
-These patterns can have some common elements between them, in which case grouping helps to form terser expressions.
+These patterns can have some common elements between them, in which case grouping helps to form terser regexps.
 This chapter will also discuss the precedence rules used to determine which alternation wins.

 # match either 'cat' or 'dog'